dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

 ### Device health

-- **Require BitLocker**: When BitLocker is on, the device is able to protect data that is stored on the drive from unauthorized access, when the system is turned off or goes to hibernation.
+- **Require BitLocker**: When BitLocker is on, the device can protect data stored on the drive from unauthorized access when the system is turned off, or goes to hibernation.
 Windows BitLocker Drive Encryption encrypts all data stored on the Windows operating system volume.
-BitLocker uses the TPM to help protect the Windows operating system and user data and helps to ensure that a computer is not tampered with, even if it is left unattended, lost, or stolen.
+BitLocker uses the TPM to help protect the Windows operating system and user data.
+It also helps to ensure that a computer is not tampered with, even if it's left unattended, lost, or stolen.
 If the computer is equipped with a compatible TPM, BitLocker uses the TPM to lock the encryption keys that protect the data.
 As a result, the keys cannot be accessed until the TPM has verified the state of the computer.
 - **Require Secure Boot to be enabled on the device**: When Secure Boot is enabled, the system is forced to boot to a factory trusted state.
 Also, when Secure Boot is enabled, the core components used to boot the machine must have correct cryptographic signatures that are trusted by the organization that manufactured the device.
-The UEFI firmware verifies this before it lets the machine start.
+The UEFI firmware verifies the signature before it lets the machine start.
 If any files have been tampered with, breaking their signature, the system will not boot.
-- **Require code integrity**: Code integrity is a feature that validates the integrity of a driver or system file each time it is loaded into memory.
-Code integrity detects whether an unsigned driver or system file is being loaded into the kernel, or whether a system file has been modified by malicious software that is being run by a user account with administrator privileges.
+- **Require code integrity**: Code integrity is a feature that validates the integrity of a driver or system file each time it's loaded into memory.
+Code integrity detects whether an unsigned driver or system file is being loaded into the kernel.
+Or whether a system file has been modified by malicious software run by a user account with administrator privileges.
 - **Require the device to be at or under the Device Threat Level**: Use this setting to take the risk assessment from your defense threat services as a condition for compliance.
-Choose the maximum allowed threat level, which is one of the following:
+Choose the maximum allowed threat level:
-  - **Secured**: This is the most secure.
-This means that the device cannot have any threats.
-If the device is detected as having any level of threats, it will be evaluated as noncompliant.
+  - **Secured**: This option is the most secure, as the device can't have any threats.
+If the device is detected as having any level of threats, it is evaluated as noncompliant.
   - **Low**: The device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
-  - **Medium**: The device is evaluated as compliant if the threats that are present on the device are low or medium level.
+  - **Medium**: The device is evaluated as compliant if existing threats on the device are low or medium level.
 If the device is detected to have high-level threats, it is determined to be noncompliant.
-  - **High**: This is the least secure.
-Essentially, this allows all threat levels.
-Perhaps it is useful if you are using this solution only for reporting purposes.
+  - **High**: This option is the least secure, and allows all threat levels.
+It may be useful if you're using this solution only for reporting purposes.

-For information on how the HAS service works, see [Health Attestation CSP](https://msdn.microsoft.com/library/dn934876.aspx).
+See [Health Attestation CSP](https://docs.microsoft.com/windows/client-management/mdm/healthattestation-csp) for details on how the HAS service works.

 ### Device properties